Pageboy/pageboy.github.io/_portfolio/clover-skies.md

   - art
   - landscape
 ---

+Buttercups cross the fields in yellow shoes.
+In the hedge, the clover pinkness dots the green.
+Skies are bright blue arcing through the trees just over there.

 * Yellow Fields
 * Closeup Clover
 * Purple Pale

-Buttercups cross the fields in yellow shoes.
-In the hedge, the clover pinkness dots the green.
-Skies are bright blue arcing through the trees over there.